software-mansion/react-native-gesture-handler/docs/docs/api/components/swipeable.md

 distance from the right edge at which released panel will animate to the open state (or the open panel will animate into the closed state).
 By default it's a half of the panel's width.

+### `dragOffsetFromLeftEdge`

+distance that the panel must be dragged from the left edge to be considered a swipe.
+The default value is 10.

+### `dragOffsetFromRightEdge`

+distance that the panel must be dragged from the right edge to be considered a swipe.
+The default value is 10.

 ### `overshootLeft`

 a boolean value indicating if the swipeable panel can be pulled further than the left actions panel's width.
 It is set to `true` by default as long as the left panel render method is present.